nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 Overview
 ********

-The nRF9160 SiP integrates both a full LTE modem and an application MCU, which enables you to run your LTE application directly on the nRF9160.
+The nRF9160 SiP integrates both a full LTE modem and an application MCU, enabling you to run your LTE application directly on the nRF9160.

 However, you might want to run your application on a different chip and use the nRF9160 only as a modem.
 For this use case, the serial LTE modem application provides an interface for controlling the LTE modem through AT commands.

-The proprietary AT commands that are specific to the serial LTE modem application are described in the :ref:`SLM_AT_intro` documentation.
+The proprietary AT commands specific to the serial LTE modem application are described in the :ref:`SLM_AT_intro` documentation.
-In addition to these proprietary AT commands, the application supports the nRF91 AT commands described in the `AT Commands Reference Guide`_.
+In addition to these, the application also supports the nRF91 AT commands described in the `AT Commands Reference Guide`_.

 Communicating with the modem
 ============================